 Julie offers creative writing workshops for writers of all genres and at all levels of skill and experience.
 Julie's workshops use the teaching methods she learned in the School of Education at EMU, the methods she gathered and developed in her 7 years as a Journal Workshop leader, the writers' workshop method developed by Pat Schneider, founder of Amherst Writers & Artists, and the many skills and approaches Julie has learned from attending writing workshops throughout the United States.

 Julie is an Amherst Writers & Artists affiliate and is certified to lead workshops in the AWA method as described in Writing Alone & With Others by Pat Schneider.
 Julie has a BA in English from the University of Michigan, studied Elementary Teaching at Eastern Michigan University, and attended Middlebury College Language Program.
 She has taught in the Ann Arbor Public Schools, Sylvan Learning Center, and ran a journal workshop--Writing For Recovery--for 7 years.

-Julie has also just finished a Post-Certification Training in leading Writing Workshops for Military Veterans and their Families.
+Julie also finished a Post-Certification Training in leading Writing Workshops for Military Veterans and their Families.
 She is in the process of developing this type of workshop.
 She will participate in a Post-Certification Training workshop on Prose Craft in November, 2020, and a Writing with Trauma training workshop in 2022.